Elderly man, daughter found dead at Pasir Ris

 SINGAPORE: A 70-year-old man and his 27-year-old daughter were found dead at Block 560 Pasir Ris Street 51 on Sunday afternoon (Aug 20).

-The man was found motionless at the foot of the block while his daughter was found in their home on the second floor with stab wounds on her body.
+The man was found motionless at the foot of the block while his daughter was found dead in their home on the second floor.
+Channel NewsAsia understands the woman had stab wounds on her body.

 Police said they were alerted to the incident at 1.22pm and both father and daughter were pronounced dead by paramedics at the scene.